AnggaPradiktas/GrabAIChallenge/README.md

 ### Batch Normalization
 Then create a custom layer for BatchNormalization.
 I am using Resnet-152 as a fine-tuning method to do car recognition.
 Learns a set of weights and biases used for scaling the input data.
 You can access the layer code <a href = https://github.com/AnggaPradiktas/GrabAIChallenge/blob/master/scale_layer.py>scale_layer.py</a>

+### Resnet 152 Model
+Then I trained the data using Resnet-152 pre-trained model.
+Model Schema and layer naming follow that of the original Caffe implementation https://github.com/KaimingHe/deep-residual-networks.
+The code <a href=https://github.com/AnggaPradiktas/GrabAIChallenge/blob/master/training_keras.py>training_keras.py</a>.

 ## Environment
 I simply run all my code using Google Colab, here's the link to my drive and Colab https://drive.google.com/file/d/1NodsfZ_wNRdSE0UkpSMYFUiyQs0NNpye/view?usp=sharing